 Optimizing risk management standards with Egencia’s traveler safety solutions

-Beyond monitoring unused tickets to minimize financial loss, EG is also responding to COVID-19 by working with Egencia to ensure the highest possible traveler safety standards are in place.
-“We’re working with our account manager to understand industry best practices during this unprecedented time in business travel and relying on Egencia’s expertise to ensure the right tools are in place when our team is back on the road,” shared Reynolds.
+Beyond monitoring unused tickets to minimize financial loss, EG is also responded to COVID-19 by working with Egencia to put in place the highest possible traveler safety standards.
+“We’re working with our account manager to understand industry best practices during this unprecedented time in business travel and relying on Egencia’s expertise to make sure the right tools are in place when our team is back on the road,” shared Reynolds.

 Beyond ensuring the right risk management tools are in place, Reynolds understands that traveler trust also means having the right resources available.
 She’s building several resource pages on the company’s intranet that will act as a quick guide for current government and country guidelines, travel restrictions and safety precautions.
 These resources also include details about the safety standards at various hotel chains.
 On this, she said,

 “We want our travelers to feel confident knowing that they have enough knowledge to make informed decisions before traveling.”

 And the current situation highlights why EG’s target of creating uniform corporate travel practices across the globe is important not just for efficiency, but also for safety.
 “Making sure our entire team, in every region, is using the same process on Egencia makes it possible to both manage travel policy and promote traveler well-being.
 If someone books outside of Egencia we don’t have the same visibility and we can’t communicate with them as efficiently,” shared Brumbeloe.